containerd/runwasi/docs/src/developer/architecture.md

 The Runwasi project is organized into several components:

-- **containerd-shimkit** - A lower level, opinionated library providing a API for building containerd shims.
-This serves as the lower layer for all shim implementations.
-- **containerd-shim-wasm** - A higher level library that is used by WebAssembly runtimes to create shims, built on top of `containerd-shimkit`.
+- **containerd-shim-wasm** - A higher level library that is used by WebAssembly runtimes to create shims.
 Most of the WebAssembly-specific shared code lives here.
 - **containerd-shim-wasm-test-modules** - Library with WebAssembly test modules used in the testing framework.
 - **containerd-shim-\<runtime>** - Shim reference implementation for selected runtimes (wasmtime, wasmedge, wasmer, wamr, etc.).
 These produce binaries that are the shims which containerd can communicate with.
+- **containerd-shimkit** - A lower level, opinionated library providing a API for building containerd shims.
+It serves as the building block of `containerd-shim-wasm`.
 - **oci-tar-builder** - Library and executable that helps build OCI tar files that follow the [`wasm-oci` spec](https://tag-runtime.cncf.io/wgs/wasm/deliverables/wasm-oci-artifact/).
 - **wasi-demo-app** - WebAssembly application that is used for demos and testing.